GeoffreyMetais/GeoffreyMetais.github.io/_posts/2017-06-01-key-signing.md

 keytool -providerClass sun.security.pkcs11.SunPKCS11 -providerArg ~/.pkcs11_java.cfg -keystore NONE -storetype PKCS11 -list -J-Djava.security.debug=sunpkcs11
 ```
 This is the Yubikey PIN you have to type-in now.
-Default PIN is 123456, no need to tell you it must be changed…
-And don't forget to touch it I you enabled the 'touch-to-sign' option.
+And don't forget to touch it if you enabled the 'touch-to-sign' option.
 {: .notice--warning}

 # App signature